 Whilst, in theory, the calculation of the ‘normalised’ working capital level is straightforward, it is often not the case, with the determination becoming a contentious area to which buyers need to pay close attention.

-Following completion of the transaction, it is usually the responsibility of the seller to produce completion accounts (which are subject to audit) as at the date of completion.
+Following completion of the transaction, it is usually the responsibility of the seller to produce completion accounts (which can sometimes be subject to audit) as at the date of completion.
 At this point the actual working capital level on the date of completion will be known and can be compared to the agreed target number, following which a purchase price adjustment will be made.

 In practice, these matters often mean that the final amount of cash paid for a business by the purchaser (and of course received by the seller) is somewhat different to the headline price offered at the start of the process.
 To avoid any misunderstanding and potential disagreements at completion, it is critical that the initial offer (usually contained in a Heads of Terms or offer letter) contains clear and defined terms in relation to the purchase price and any subsequent potential adjustments.

-It is therefore important to take advice early to avoid such problems and reduce the risk of the transaction failing at the end of a lengthy due diligence process.
+Whether a completion accounts or locked-box mechanism is being used, it is important to take advice early to avoid problems and reduce the risk of the transaction failing at the end of a lengthy due diligence process.